codehub-learn/development-environment-setup/Javascript_Angular_&_React.md

-# Javascript, Angular & React
+# Javascript & Angular and/or React

 ## Software Requirements